How to Install Free SSL with Let's Encrypt on Ubuntu

 }

-Why TLS 1.3 matters: TLS 1.3 removes outdated cryptographic algorithms, reduces handshake latency, and improves both security and performance.
+Why TLS 1.3 matters: TLS 1.3 removes deprecated cryptographic algorithms, reduces handshake latency, and improves both security and performance.
 All modern browsers support it.
-Enabling both TLS 1.2 and TLS 1.3 covers all current browsers while phasing out older, weaker protocols.
+Running both TLS 1.2 and TLS 1.3 covers every current browser while phasing out older protocols that carry known vulnerabilities.

-Once HTTPS is working, every HTTP request should redirect to the secure version.
-Add this server block above your HTTPS block:
+Once HTTPS is operational, every HTTP request should redirect to the secure version.
+Add this server block before your HTTPS block:

 server {